-I have written two books about popular romance fiction: Pursuing Happiness: Reading American Romance as Political Fiction (2016) and For Love and Money: The Literary Art of the Harlequin Mills & Boon Romance (2011).
+The first half of Faith, Love, Hope and Popular Romance Fiction is now available for free on this website.
+I've written two other books about popular romance fiction: Pursuing Happiness: Reading American Romance as Political Fiction (2016) and For Love and Money: The Literary Art of the Harlequin Mills & Boon Romance (2011).
 I have also written a number of articles about popular romance fiction.
 I have my own blog on this site and, in addition, an index is available of many of the topics and romance novels I have analysed on the Teach Me Tonight academic romance blog.